-Answer: Structural Unemployment

-· It occurs due to a mismatch between workers' skills and current employer needs.

-\cdot Workers can't find jobs that match their qualifications, and employers can't find employees with the skills their job openings require.

-\cdot A never-ending concern as changes in the external environments of business make some skills obsolete and create demand for new skills.
+Answer: Structural unemployment occurs due to a mismatch between the skills of workers and the needs of employers.
+Workers can't find jobs that match their qualifications, and employers can't find employees with the skills their job openings require.
+Structural unemployment is an ongoing concern because changes in the external environments of business make some skills obsolete and create demand for new skills.

-Cyclical Unemployment

-· It is caused by economic fluctuations.

-\cdot When demand for goods and services drops, businesses reduce production, thereby requiring fewer workers.

-• An increasing number of people who want to work can't find jobs.

-• During catastrophic depressions, it can run as high as 20 or 25 percent.
+Cyclical unemployment is caused by economic fluctuations.
+When demand for goods and services drops, businesses reduce production, thereby requiring fewer workers.
+Then, an increasing number of people who want to work can't find jobs.
+During catastrophic depressions, cyclical unemployment can run as high as 20 or 25 percent.